parveezsyed28/Wall-Following-Robot-with-LiDAR/README.md

        - Gazebo physics is enabled and no errors appear in the terminal.

-   2) For teleoperation, ensure the teleop node publishes to the correct cmd_vel topic.
+    2)For teleoperation, ensure the teleop node publishes to the correct cmd_vel topic.

     3)Use ros2 topic echo /cmd_vel to verify velocity commands.